GraveCode/GravedeskWeb/README.md

 ## Synopsis

-Gravedesk is a web and email based ticket tracker.
+Gravedesk is a web and email based helpdesk ticket tracker.
 This project - GravedeskWeb - is a generated static HTML5 website designed to be hosted on an ordinary web-server.
 The backend powered by node.js - GravedeskIO - is also required.

 We needed a simple to use ticket system for our IT Support department, that would work well with the many help requests received to our support email address.
 This is the web-based half that allows the management, editing, replying and closing of tickets by the IT helpdesk; as well as allow end-users to view, update and add new tickets via their browser.